Online Keno Games

 - Five multiplies the bet by 1

 - Eleven multiplies the bet by 300

-The quick selection option is often available in online versions of the game.
+The quick selection option is often available in online keno games.
 The random numbers generator marks the numbers on the game screen automatically, so all the player has to do is to press the start button.

 History of Keno

-Each round of Keno is unrelated to any other previous or future round, as the balls are randomly selected for each and every game.
+Each round is unrelated to any other previous or future round, as the balls are randomly selected for each and every game.
 However, many players choose one of two strategies: